darwin-dev-diaz/recipe-site/README.md

-Here’s a professional and detailed README.md for your project:

 # Recipe Site

 A dynamic and feature-rich recipe website built with React, React Router, and Tailwind CSS.
 This project provides users with a platform to explore recipes, create personalized meal plans, and save their favorite dishes.
 It incorporates a seamless UI with advanced state management using React Context.